 Just like my cafetiere method, I’m using the classic ratio of 18 grams of coffee to 300 ml of water (300 ml being the standard size of a UK mug or US diner mug).
 I’ve also borrowed much of this recipe from my post about the cafetiere, so I apologise if you’ve seen some of this before.
 If you’re making coffee for two, you can’t quite double the amounts since the Clever Dripper only has a capacity of 500 ml (so use 30 grams of coffee).
 While my fancy scales measure to 0.1 of a gram, if you only have scales that measure to an individual gram, don’t worry: being slightly out is okay.
 Finally, if you don’t have any digital scales, 18 grams is roughly two scoops of coffee.

 The only additional thing you’ll need is a supply of filter papers.
 In part I chose the Clever Dripper because it uses standard coffee filter papers that you can find in many supermarkets.
 These have a ridge along the bottom (unlike the V60, with its own filter papers, which taper to a point) and come in sizes 2, 4, 6 and so on.
-I prefer size 4 papers (which fit exactly into the Clever Dripper) and am currently using some from If You Care, which I picked up from Sarah’s Caring Coffee.
+I prefer size 4 papers (which fit exactly into the Clever Dripper), but I also use size 2 papers.
+The ones I used in this post (and, indeed, am currently using) are from If You Care, which I picked up from Sarah’s Caring Coffee.

 Begin by boiling the water.
 While the kettle is boiling, fold down the edges of your filter paper and put it in the Clever Dripper.
 Pour in some hot water (it doesn’t have to be boiling), maybe a quarter to half a mug, and leave it to stand for at least 30 seconds.
 This rinses the filter paper and warms up the Clever Dripper.